rnosov/react-reveal/src/docs/specials.md

 title: Specials
 ---

 Simple effects designed to attract attention.
+The idea behind these effects is to alert a user that something has changed in the application state ( for example a new message has been received ).

+There are two handy props `when` and `spy`.
+A `spy` prop is the easiest to understand.
+You assign a variable from your component state to this prop and whenever this variable changes a reveal action is performed. `when` prop is a bit more complicated.
+It perform a reveal action whenever it changes from a falsy to a truthy value.

-For many effects to work properly they need to be near the centre of their bounding box.
+Have a look at the examples to get the idea on how to use them.
+Please note, that for most effects to work properly they need to be near the centre of their bounding box.

 ### Flash